 Taking account of the Mid Sussex Sustainable Energy Study (2014) Figure A.8, the Council will support proposals for solar energy generation providing they are in conformity with this policy and other policies in the District Plan.
-For standalone solar panel arrays and associated grid connection, it is expected that applications address all of the following must will satisfactorily mitigate address all of the following:
+For standalone solar panel arrays and associated grid connection, it is expected that applications must address all of the following:

-- Mitigate landscape and visual impacts, including glare and glint and cumulative impacts, such as on the setting of the south Downs National Park and High Weald Area of Outstanding Natural Beauty, and any designated heritage asset can be satisfactorily mitigated; - ii.
+- Mitigate landscape and visual impacts, including glare and glint and cumulative impacts, such as on the setting of the south Downs National Park and High Weald Area of Outstanding Natural Beauty, and any designated heritage asset; - ii.
 Where necessary, the site will be screened (wherever possible with coppice, hedges or trees) and measures taken to mitigate harm to visual amenity; - iii.
-Demonstrate the mitigation hierarchy has been applied in relation to will be considered Te visual impact ecology and biodiversity and deliver necessary mitigation; - iv.
+Demonstrate the mitigation hierarchy has been applied in relation to ecology and biodiversity and deliver necessary mitigation; - iv.
 Demonstrate development will not adversely affect the use of the best and most versatile agricultural land; and - v.
 Demonstrate Aerodrome Safeguarding Requirements have been met and it can be demonstrated that there will be no impact on air safety.